castorini/anserini/docs/experiments-msmarco-doc.md

-# Anserini: BM25 Baselines on [MS MARCO Doc Retrieval Task](https://github.com/microsoft/TREC-2019-Deep-Learning)
+# Anserini: BM25 Baselines for MS MARCO Doc Retrieval

-This page contains instructions for running BM25 baselines on the MS MARCO *document* ranking task.
+This page contains instructions for running BM25 baselines on the [MS MARCO *document* ranking task](https://microsoft.github.io/msmarco/).
 Note that there is a separate [MS MARCO *passage* ranking task](experiments-msmarco-passage.md).

 ## Data Prep